 The vortex induced forces cause the thermowell to vibrate.
 The magnitude of these thermowell vibrations are generally negligible.
 However, as the wake frequency approaches the natural frequency of the thermowell the vibrating forces increase, and when the wake frequency matches the natural frquency of the thermowell it goes into resonance.
-At this frequency the vibrating forces increase rapidly, and the resultant vibrations can cause mechanical failure of the thermowell.
+At resonance the vibrating forces increase rapidly, and the resultant vibrations can cause thermowell failure.

-If the thermowell stem shears then it could travel at high velocity down the pipeline causing damage to downstream equipment e.g. pumbps, valves etc. Additionally, the measurment instrument within the thermowell is now exposed to pipeline presure.
-This could cause the measurement instrument to be pushed out of the thermowell leading to a loss of pipeline fluid containment.
+If the thermowell stem shears then it could travel at high velocity down the pipeline causing damage to downstream equipment e.g. pumps, valves etc. Additionally, the temperature measurment instrument within the thermowell (e.g. thermocouple or RTD) is now exposed to pipeline presure.
+This could cause the measurement instrument to be pushed out of the thermowell head leading to a loss of pipeline fluid containment.

 Thermowell Wake Frequency Calculations

-Thermowell wake frequency calculations should be conducted prior to thermowell manufacture.
-The wake frequeny calculations ensure that the thermowell design is robust enough to cope with the forces produced by the process media.
+Thermowell wake frequency calculations should be conducted during thermowell specification and definately prior to thermowell manufacture.
+These thermowell calculations ensure that the thermowell design is robust enough to cope with the forces produced by the process media.

 It is not strictly necessary to carry out a wake frequency calculation for every thermowell.
-Many instrument engineers only carry out wake frequency calculations when the fluid flow rate is high (typically in gas flows) and the damping effect of the fluid is low, or when the insertion length of the thermowell is long compared to the pipe internal diameter.
+Many instrument engineers only carry out wake frequency calculations when the fluid flow rate is high (typically in gas flows) and the damping effect of the fluid is low, or when the thermowell insertion length is long compared to the pipe internal diameter.